 - publishing ARM support blockers (so that at least open source dependencies will be fixed sooner);

 - include ARM support to the closest milestone.

 What baffles me isn't the fact that this hasn't been implemented yet.
 It's the lack of communication from the GitKraken team for the last 3 months.
 We are not even sure whether they are actually working on this, given that the request is still listed as "Under consideration".

 We run dev tools within an emulator on M1 tools, which means that Rosetta does not work for us.
 ARM Native support would allow us to use GitKraken again, which would be extremely nice.

 This is the literal reason my team won't be renewing our license.
 Every last one of your competitors has an ARM-native build, as well as every library you depend on.
 The platform has been out for over a year, and your solution to people who want a native ARM build is that they should run it in an emulator?
 Even though Rosetta 2 is pretty well done, that's the same as if you were to stop releasing anything but your Windows client and told your non-Windows customers to run it in Wine.
 Rosetta 2 is meant as a stopgap so things work while developers port their apps.
 It's not a long-term solution and will be removed from future versions of macOS.
-(If the original Rosetta's sunset timeline during the transition to i386 is anything to go by, you've got about another year).Waiting this long just goes to show how little you actually care about your customers.
+(If the original Rosetta's sunset timeline during the transition to i386 is anything to go by, you've got about another year).

 Thank you everyone for your enthusiastic interest for this feature request.
 The status of this item has been updated to "Planned" from "Under Consideration" and is now in active development.
 We appreciate your patience as we update dependencies and prepare our systems to support this build.